confusedOrca/QuickScribe/README.md

 - A min-heap of the top `N` most frequently used words for a given prefix.
   - Priority is based on the frequency of words.
   - 0 <= `N` <= max size
-- Min Heap is used instead of Max Heap since we need to keep track of the least frequent word in our heap to decide whether to include an incoming word.
+- Min Heap is used instead of Max Heap since we must keep track of the least frequent word in our heap to decide whether to include an incoming word.
 - During retrieval, it builds a list of strings from end to beginning by continuously popping the root of the heap to get a list of `n` most frequent words in descending order of their frequency.

 ### 3. Serializer